30 Of 6

 The concept of ratios extends beyond simple numerical comparisons.
 We can also analyze ratios of different units, like speed (miles per hour), density (grams per cubic centimeter), or concentration (percentage).

 • Rates: A rate is a special type of ratio that compares two quantities with different units.
-For example, speed (distance/time), price (cost/unit), and heart rate (beats/minute) are all rates.
+To give you an idea, speed (distance/time), price (cost/unit), and heart rate (beats/minute) are all rates.

 • Unit Rates: A unit rate is a rate where the denominator is 1.
-For example, 60 miles per hour (60 miles/1 hour) is a unit rate.
+Here's one way to look at it: 60 miles per hour (60 miles/1 hour) is a unit rate.
 Unit rates are useful for comparing different rates directly.

 • Complex Ratios: These involve comparing more than two quantities.
-For example, the ratio of red, blue, and green marbles in a bag.
+As an example, the ratio of red, blue, and green marbles in a bag.

 Practical Applications in Real-World Scenarios